Table of Contents

 - Severe, even fatal, dermatological reactions may rarely occur—toxic epidermal necrolysis and Stevens-Johnson syndrome.

-- Contraindicated in pregnancy due to risk of fetal carbamazepine syndrome
+- Contraindicated in pregnancy due to the risk of fetal carbamazepine syndrome

 - Contraindicated in patients with a history of bone marrow suppression and administration of monoamine oxidase (MAO) inhibitors in the past 14 days.